 SEO Backlink Core Value Metric

-Recently I came up with an idea that might solve my problem of finding comparable data with backlink profiles that I can use for competitor research, attribution, and justification of spend.
-It’s a formula that can be used to calculate a number value of the backlinks earned or a profile.
-A number for the boss/client, that is based off relevant data that can be benchmarked next to future work with peers.
+Recently I came up with the idea that might solve my problem of finding comparable data with backlink profiles that I can use for competitor research, attribution, and justification of spend.
+It’s a formula that can be used to calculate a numeric value of the backlinks earned or a profile.
+A number for the boss/client, that is based on relevant data that can be benchmarked next to future work with peers.

 Core Link Value Formula (CLV)

 I chose to use the Domain Authority due to the majority of my clients/bosslings can understand backlinks from a high DA site results in a higher DA for their site which results in SERP ranking on their posts.
 We all know that it is not that simple but, I haven’t had luck with #nerdsplanning the details and leaving them overwhelmed therefore defeating the purpose of reporting in the first place.
 Hopefully, I will improve my explanation of strategy better in this next year and will add another post with an Expert Link Core Value Formula that includes mentions, social shares, and converting traffic.
 But for now, I will start with DA.

 (DA value*Quantity of Backlinks) summed =Link Core Value

 Simple right?
 I hope so, but not all Domain Authority is equal.
 It is based logarithmic scale.
 That means that another equation needs to be factored into the formula to account for that.
 But, first what is this scale?